Best Lego Star Wars Sets in 2022

 - Weight33.2 pounds

 Not as complex as the Millenium Falcon, Episode VIII Kylo Ren’s Tie Fighter Lego Star Wars set is an easier challenge for kids ages 8 and up.
-This doesn’t mean it’s not an awesome adult set too however.
-With 630 pieces and detailed model features, this is not only a fun construction game, you can also set flight into a world of fantasy and imagination.
-If you plan on using this sleek black and red craft for display purposes, make sure you’ve got enough space as it’s larger than the images might portray it to be (check the specs).
+This doesn’t mean it’s not an awesome adult set too, however.
+With 630 pieces and detailed model features, this is not only a fun construction game, but you can also set flight into a world of fantasy and imagination.
+If you plan on using this sleek black and a red craft for display purposes, make sure you’ve got enough space as it’s larger than the images might portray it to be (check the specs).

 Appears in Star Wars: Episode VIII, The Last Jedi